elsemikk/Willisornis_Genome_Assembly/README.md

 ![Willisornis vidua](https://upload.wikimedia.org/wikipedia/commons/2/24/Willisornis_vidua_-_Xingu_scale-back_antbird_%28young_male%29.jpg)
 Image: a young male *Willisornis vidua*, photograph by Hector Bottai, copyright [creative commons](https://creativecommons.org/licenses/by-sa/4.0/deed.en)

-The repository describes all pipelines used to annotate and analyze the genome of Willisornis vidua nigrigula.
+The repository describes all pipelines used to annotate and analyze the genome of *Willisornis vidua nigrigula*.
 Note that throughout this repository, many of the file names refer to "*Willisornis poecilinotus*" - this was the name of *Willisornis vidua* before it was split from *Willisornis poecilinotus*.
 The sample sequenced here belongs to Willisornis vidua nigrigula, with approximately 9.8% ancestry from W. poecilinotus griseiventris.

-Note that the code archived here are the commands that were actually run for the Willisornis project, and so all of the paths to folders and executables are hard-coded.
+Note that the code archived here are the commands that were run for the Willisornis project, and so all of the paths to folders and executables are hard-coded.
 To run on a different machine or with different data, the commands will need to be modified.

+If there are any questions about these analyses or the manuscript, please email Else Mikkelsen at `else.mikkelsen(at)mail.utoronto.ca`.

-I have placed several output files and data documenting various steps into this repository as well:
+I have placed several output files and data documenting various steps into this repository as well, including all files that would be required to replicate the analyses, except for sequence data.
+Protein/RNA data from other species can be downloaded from NCBI or Ensembl with instructions described in the analyses pages.
+The *Willisornis* genome sequence itself and the raw sequencing reads can be obtained from NCBI.

 ### Sequencing Data
 * The quality control statistics for the sequencing reads (bamstats, flagstats, samstats, mapping logs, and FastQC reports) are in `QC_reports`